andrew/ultimate-awesome/README.md

 - [awesome-ember](https://github.com/ember-community-russia/awesome-ember) - A curated list of awesome Ember.js stuff like addons, articles, videos, gists and more.
 - [awesome-football](https://github.com/openfootball/awesome-football) - A collection of awesome football (national teams, clubs, match schedules, players, stadiums, etc.) datasets.
 - [Awesome-Browser-Extensions-for-OSINT](https://github.com/osintambition/Awesome-Browser-Extensions-for-OSINT) - A collection of awesome browser extension useful for OSINT along with their use case.
+- [awesome-MLSecOps](https://github.com/RiccardoBiosas/awesome-MLSecOps) - A curated list of MLSecOps tools, articles and other resources on security applied to Machine Learning and MLOps systems.
 - [Awesome-InverseRendering](https://github.com/tkuri/Awesome-InverseRendering) - List of awesome papers on Intrinsic Decomposition & Inverse Rendering.
 - [fake-news-detection](https://github.com/ICTMCG/fake-news-detection) - This repo is a collection of AWESOME things about fake news detection, including papers, code, etc.
 - [awesome-dev-activity-review](https://github.com/junghyeonsu/awesome-dev-activity-review) - 📝 세상의 모든 개발 관련 구직 활동 리뷰 모음.